The History of

-On August 2, 1949 a group of Christian men and women met at a house on North 32nd Street.
+On August 2, 1949, a group of Christian men and women met at a house on North 32nd Street.
 God had appointed the plans for the founding of Mt Carmel Baptist Church of Baton Rouge.
-Rev. Herbert Burden, Brothers Willie Jordan, Herman Reed, Charles Denham; Sisters Lee Ethel Burden, Henrietta Burden, Florence Jordan, Ceola Dunbar and Hannah Branch were present at the first meeting.
+Rev. Herbert Burden, Brothers Willie Jordan, Herman Reed, and Charles Denham; Sisters Lee Ethel Burden, Henrietta Burden, Florence Jordan, Ceola Dunbar, and Hannah Branch were present at the first meeting.
 All of the listed Saints have since departed to a better life.

 As plans for fundraising commenced, these Saints along with others who had joined their ranks began working toward the formation of a church.
 On September 21, 1949, the membership agreed on the name, "Mt.
 Carmel Baptist Church N 0.2.
 The church held an election to fill the necessary offices for leadership.
 The results were Rev. Herbert Burden, Pastor; Sis.
 Florence Jordan, Deaconess, Bro.
 Charles Denham, Deacon, Sis.
 Lee Ethel Burden, Secretary, Sis.
 Henrietta Burden, Assistant Secretary.

 The church was later incorporated in 1972 as the "Mount Carmel Baptist Church of Baton Rouge".
 The saints of Mt.
 Carmel worked hard toward the building of an edifice that would bless the name of God by serving the community to reflect His glory.
 As new members united with the church body, they also identified with the will and spirit to work.
-Brothers Elijah Burden and Willie Jordan along with Pas tor Herbert Burden and other members were involved in "hands on" activities in joint effort to expedite the construction of the church.
+Brothers Elijah Burden and Willie Jordan along with Pastor Herbert Burden and other members were involved in "hands-on" activities in a joint effort to expedite the construction of the church.
 In December 1949, enough of the construction was completed to allow services to be held while the work continued to finish the original structure.

 Rev. S.E.
 Sanford's departure from the pulpit led to a search for a pastor for Mt Carmel.
-After the long list of interviews, the church decided to elect Rev. Charles Gilmore as its new pastor.
-Under Rev. Gilmore's leadership the church continued to grow.
+After a long list of interviews, the church decided to elect Rev. Charles Gilmore as its new pastor.
+Under Rev. Gilmore's leadership, the church continued to grow.

 Mount Carmel is being blessed by his faithfulness to an eloquent sharing of the word as well as his eternal desire that we develop as learners and doers of the word on our daily mission as servants of God.